 Laura Nixon, Program Officer

-Laura leads EFA’s Reproductive Health and Justice program.
-She also co-chairs the Health Working Group of the Appalachia Funders Network.
+Laura oversees EFA’s Reproductive Health and Justice program.
 Prior to joining EFA, Laura was a Law Students for Reproductive Justice Fellow at the National Center for Lesbian Rights, where she led the expansion of the organization’s reproductive justice program.
 Before that, Laura held positions at the Office of the General Counsel at CUNY, Kingsborough Community College, and the Center for Reproductive Rights.
 Laura is a graduate of The City University of New York (CUNY) School of Law, where she was the editor-in-chief of the CUNY Law Review.
+Currently, Laura co-chairs the Health Working Group of the Appalachia Funders Network.

 Carol is an Associate Partner with Dietel & Partners and currently working with EFA’s Adjunct Committee on a Food Security grantmaking initiative.
 She also provides guidance on the Committee’s discretionary grantmaking.
 Prior to joining Dietel & Partners, Carol was business reporter and food entrepreneur.
 Carol is a graduate of the University of Puget Sound.